-- A knowledge and understanding of advanced theories associated with non-linear material and component behaviour; plasticity, creep and large displacements and how such behaviours are numerically modelled within a finite element code. - An ability to apply these advanced theories to practical problems such as plastic bending and torsion, residual stresses and spring back, plastic buckling and low cycle fatigue. - An ability to use finite element analysis for predicting the non-linear behaviour of components and structures and to interpret the predictions in a meaningful way. - A knowledge and understanding of design codes of practice applied to such components as pressure vessels and piping structures.

-Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques (EA2)

-Understanding of, and the ability to apply, an integrated or systems approach to solving complex engineering problems (EA4m)

-Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply a range of mathematical and statistical methods, tools and notations proficiently and critically in the analysis and solution of engineering problems (SM2m)

-Ability to apply and integrate knowledge and understanding of other engineering disciplines to support study of their own engineering discipline and the ability to evaluate them critically and to apply them effectively (SM3m)

-Assessment Description: Written Exam 80%

-Individual assignment based on a study of non-linear FEA 20%.
+Technical Outcomes - A knowledge and understanding of advanced theories associated with non-linear material and component behaviour; plasticity, creep and large displacements and how such behaviours are numerically modelled within a finite element code. - An ability to apply these advanced theories to practical problems such as plastic bending and torsion, residual stresses and spring back, plastic buckling and low cycle fatigue. - An ability to use finite element analysis for predicting the non-linear behaviour of components and structures and to interpret the predictions in a meaningful way. - A knowledge and understanding of design codes of practice applied to such components as pressure vessels and piping structures.
+Accreditation Outcomes (AHEP) Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques (EA2) Understanding of, and the ability to apply, an integrated or systems approach to solving complex engineering problems (EA4m) Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply a range of mathematical and statistical methods, tools and notations proficiently and critically in the analysis and solution of engineering problems (SM2m) Ability to apply and integrate knowledge and understanding of other engineering disciplines to support study of their own engineering discipline and the ability to evaluate them critically and to apply them effectively (SM3m) Assessment: Examination 1 (80%) Assignment 1 (20%) Resit Assessment: Examination (Resit instrument) (100%) Assessment Description: Written Exam 80% Individual assignment based on a study of non-linear FEA 20%.

-Moderation approach to main assessment: Universal second marking as check or audit

-Assessment Feedback: Written feedback on the individual report.
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: Written feedback on the individual report.

-The College of Engineering uses a standard College exam feedback form posted on an intranet site.

-Failure Redemption: A supplementary examination will form 100% of the module mark

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.

-The College of Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
+The Faculty of Science and Engineering uses a standard College exam feedback form posted on an intranet site.
+Failure Redemption: A supplementary examination will form 100% of the module mark Additional Notes: Delivery of both teaching and assessment will be blended including live and selfdirected activities online and on-campus.
+The Faculty of Science and Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
 Notes, worked examples and past papers for this module can be found on Canvas.
 Not available to visiting and exchange students.

-EGIM16 Communication Skills for Research Engineers
+EGIM16 Communication Skills for Research Engineers Credits: 10 Session: 2022/23 September-January Pre-requisite Modules:

-Co-requisite Modules:

-Lecturer(s): Dr SA Rolland, Dr T Lake

-Format: Lectures (10h), Exercises (20h), Reading / Private Study (30h), Preparation for Assessment (40h)

-Delivery Method: The module will be delivered on campus and partially online.
+Co-requisite Modules: Lecturer(s): Dr SA Rolland, Dr T Lake Format: Lectures (10h), Exercises (20h), Reading / Private Study (30h), Preparation for Assessment (40h) Delivery Method: The module will be delivered on campus and partially online.
 Module Aims: Communication at a research level differs from that at the undergraduate level in that it is usually driven by an output or result rather than the requirement to show knowledge or understanding.
 The skill of a good communicator at research level lies in efficiently and rigorously conveying the ideas behind the theory and proof of the research output.
 Verbal, written, visual and group communication will be explored through a series of lectures and formative exercises.
+Module Content:

 Written Communication: [6 hours]

 - The usual layout of reports, theses, journal & conference papers.

 - How to write a good abstract for a research output.

 - What should be in the introduction

 - Contents of the main body of a research output.

 - Effective conclusions

 - Writing style

 - Cross-referencing, captions, references

 - Critical review of self and others

 - Design concepts for research posters

 Oral Communication: [6 hours]

-- The usual layout of a research presentation - Slide design for a research presentation - Delivery of a presentation, do's and don'ts - Maintaining the audience's interest.
+- The usual layout of a research presentation

+- Slide design for a research presentation

+- Delivery of a presentation, do's and don'ts

+- Maintaining the audience's interest.